IslandViewPTA/islandview-pta-site/content/news/2020-12-newsletter.md

 Amazon Smile - shop for Christmas and donate to the PTA at the same time!

-Next Meeting: February 2 (no January meeting)
+## Next PTA Meeting: Feb 2

+Mark your calendars - the next PTA meeting is on

 Important dates: Half Day 12/18, No School - Winter Break 12/21 - 1/3